Frequently Asked Questions

 Our masterplan is crafted to alleviate housing shortages in Faversham by introducing beautiful, high-quality homes that seamlessly blend with the town’s unique historic character and identity.

-At least 875 affordable new homes will be provided, of which a minimum of 400 will be social rented, to support members of the local community – designed to the same exceptional standard as market-rate homes.
+At least 875 affordable new homes will be provided, of which 437 will be social rented, to support members of the local community – designed to the same exceptional standard as market-rate homes.

 The housing mix has been carefully considered and will provide the sizes and types identified as necessary by Swale Borough Council.

-The A2 in its current form, situated along the northern edge of South East Faversham, poses a challenge for pedestrians and cyclists due to high traffic speeds.
-To enhance safety, we wish to establish safe connections across the A2 complemented by new traffic management provisions.
+The A2 in its current form, along the northern edge of South East Faversham, poses a challenge for pedestrians and cyclists due to high traffic speeds.
+To make it safer, we are planning new crossings over the A2 alongside other traffic management and calming measures.

-By establishing these safe connections, we not only provide pleasant routes to the town centre for pedestrians and cyclists but also minimise the need for car usage, thereby reducing potential pollution and traffic congestion.
+These safe connections not only provide pleasant routes to the town centre for pedestrians and cyclists but also help reduce car journeys, pollution and traffic congestion.

 There is an acute and growing need for more homes, including affordable homes for local people.
 Swale Borough Council has identified Duchy of Cornwall land in South East Faversham as the most suitable location for the future growth of the town.